canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

 Library charms.redis_k8s.v0.redis version 0.5 downloaded.
 ```

-Now we pack the charm.
-It may take a few minutes the first time around but, when
-it’s done, your charm project should contain a .charm file.
-Sample session:
+Next, use Charmcraft to pack the charm.
+It may take a few minutes the first time around but, when it’s done, your charm project should contain a .charm file:

 ```bash
 # Set the environment variable to enable experimental extensions and pack the charm into a '.charm' file: